tytydraco/yessleep/out/Whispering_Teeth.md

 It looked like a fingernail.

-Something about the soil had allowed Dough to bloom.
+Something about the soil had allowed Dough to…I don’t know, expand?
+Bloom?
+I’m not sure what the right word is.

 And when I listened closely, I could appreciate a high-pitched, rapid, clicking sound in the earth below my feet.

 \- - - - -

 The last twenty-four hours have been an absolute whirlwind.
 Long story short, the entire Cemetary is on lockdown.
-In the meantime, they’ve quarantined me, Jim, Paige, and Mr. Thompson to the house.
+We called the cops, and they called in the government.
+They’ve quarantined me, Jim, Paige, and Mr. Thompson to the house.
 Armed men standing at every exit, something I thought only really happened in the movies.

 I think their efforts may be too late, though.